Writing is hard.

 Good Words Gone Bad

-Some of the hardest crutch words to get rid of are the good words gone bad.
+Some of the hardest words to get rid of are the good words gone bad.

-All crutch words have a use, but the ones that are critical to certain phrases yet unwelcome in others are tough to spot and eliminate.
+All weasel words have a use, but the ones that are critical to certain phrases yet unwelcome in others are tough to spot and eliminate.